Bathroom

 Glass/mosaic

-Multicolored glass tiles can serve as an eye-catching accent as a backsplash, along wall borders, or within shower enclosures.
+Multicolored glass tiles can serve as an eye-catching accent as a backsplash, along wall borders, or within custom shower enclosures.
 It’s not recommended for bathroom flooring, as it’s susceptible to scratches and extremely slippery when wet.

 Metal